iobis/obis-website/_posts/2025-07-12-consultant-feasibility-study.md

 - job opening
 - consultancy
 - biosphere observatories
-title: OBIS is seeking a consultant for a feasibility study on UNESCO biosphere observatories
+title: Deadline extended!
+OBIS and IODE are seeking a consultant for a feasibility study on UNESCO biosphere observatories
 ---

+Deadline extended to 15 August 2025!

 The International Oceanographic Data and Information Exchange (IODE) and the Ocean Biodiversity Information System (OBIS) are seeking a Consultant to carry out a 5-month feasibility study titled *“Towards UNESCO Biosphere Observatories: Exploring IOC Systems and Flanders Capacity.”* This short-term consultancy will lay the groundwork for a future initiative aimed at enhancing marine and coastal monitoring systems globally, with a special focus on supporting Small Island Developing States (SIDS) and Least Developed Countries (LDCs).